onap/archived-aaf-certservice/docs/sections/configuration.rst

 Before OOM installation:
 """"""""""""""""""""""""

 Note!
-This must be executed before calling *make all* (from OOM Installation) or needs remaking aaf Charts.
+This must be executed before calling *make all* (from OOM Installation) or needs remaking AAF charts.

 1. Edit *cmpServers.json* file.
 If OOM *global.addTestingComponents* flag is set to: